JohnLockwood/johnlockwood.github.io/about.md

 permalink: /about/
 ---

 Well, where to begin.
-My name is John Lockwood, if you haven't pieced that together from the domain name and other obvious clues.
-I grew up in Woonsocket, Rhode Island, and I come to Charlotte by way of Indiana, Maryland, Connecticut, and California.
-If that's not confusing enough, my wife is from Colombia.
-We'll be celebrating our ten year anniversary this year.
+The identity I learned is that of John Lockwood, from my lovely parents, the proximate causes and conditions of being born human.
+I grew up in Woonsocket, Rhode Island, and I come to Charlotte, North Carolina by way of Indiana, Maryland, Connecticut, and California.
+My lovely wife is from Colombia.
+We'll be celebrating our twelve year anniversary this year.
+I have a daughter from a previous marriage who lives with her mom.

-Don't feel bad if you didn't get us anything.
-I realize this is just a blog.
-We're not that close.
-You and I, I mean.
-My wife and I get along famously.

-I don't have a big list of accomplishments or fun facts I feel like sharing now, but yes, I am quite aware that this web site needs to have my old content dredged up and re-purposed along with a lot of groovy new vibes.

-Groovy new vibes.
-I don't really talk like that, usually, but every once in awhile I like to betray my boomer roots by saying something I don't think boomers ever really said.
+This site is my attempt to bring order to the chaos of too many GitHub repositories about too many things, by glomming it all into a single site about all my interests.
+Of course such a scheme is explicitly atopical and lends itself to being systematically ignored by those looking for a site about programming (an interest of mine), or cognitive science, or human language learning, or Buddhism, or recovery from substance misuse

+All of these and whatever the heck else doesn't embarrass me enough to scare me out of publishing it will live here.
+I'll attempt to organize it to make it at least amusing to me, and possibly of some passing interest to others.